 Alex Ogilvie, Managing Director, Seller Dynamics

 For me ecommerce is freedom.
 When I needed money at University it provided a flexible and fun way to have a part time job without compromising my studies or social life.
-I remember the first time I realised that it could work as an income and how it felt like cheating!
+I remember the first time I realized that it could work as an income and how it felt like cheating!
 17 years later and this is still true, even though now I choose to live vicariously through my clients and their success.

 Elizabeth Hitchins, Freelance Consultant, KidsonTalks